k1anshul/Lending-Club-Case-Study/README.md

 - Seaborn -  version 0.11.0

 ## Acknowledgements
-Contributors
-- Anshul Khadse
+- This project was inspired by Lending Club (https://www.lendingclub.com/)

 ## Contact
-Created by @MDVRP - feel free to contact me!
+Created by [@k1anshul] - feel free to contact me!

+Thanks for visiting!